 I am a specialist in medieval English, but my curiosity ranges from Late Antiquity to contemporary writing.
 I am fascinated by the ways education shapes literature, and literature depicts education.
 Other related obsessions include: second-language learning, linguistic disability, representations of violence, metapoetics, short forms, and wit.
-I’m at the start of a new monograph on women’s charisma in the Middle Ages that draws from performance and celebrity studies, and pursuing a variety of feminist projects alongside it.
+I’m working on a monograph about transgressive charisma in the Middle Ages that draws from performance and celebrity studies, and pursuing a variety of feminist projects alongside it.

 I received my BA in English Literature from the University of Toronto, where I was a graduate fellow of the Centre for Reformation and Renaissance Studies.
 At Yale, I completed an MPhil in Medieval Studies and a PhD in English, receiving the English department’s James A. Veech Prize for best dissertation.
 In my final year I was a Whiting Fellow and a graduate fellow of the Whitney Humanities Center.

 During my doctorate I was a Visiting Scholar at Columbia University, and from there I moved on to a tenure track in the English department at Southern Methodist University.
 I was an Alexander von Humboldt postdoctoral fellow at the Freie Universität Berlin, and am now Professor and head of English Medieval Studies at the University of Bonn.

-At Bonn, I am head of a sub-project of the new Sonderforschungsbereich “Macht und Herrschaft – Vormoderne Ordnungen in transkultureller Perspektive” and an associated member of the Junges Kolleg of the Nordrhein-Westfälische Akademie der Wissenschaften und der Künste.
+At Bonn, I am head of a sub-project of Sonderforschungsbereich 1167 “Macht und Herrschaft – Vormoderne Ordnungen in transkultureller Perspektive” and an associated member of the Junges Kolleg of the Nordrhein-Westfälische Akademie der Wissenschaften und der Künste.

-My articles have appeared in postmedieval, Anglia, The Chaucer Review, PMLA, Exemplaria, and The Forum for Modern Language Studies, and New Chaucer Studies: Pedagogy and Profession, as well as in essay collections published in the UK, USA, France, Luxembourg, and Germany.
+My articles have appeared in New Literary History, postmedieval, Anglia, The Chaucer Review, PMLA, Exemplaria, and The Forum for Modern Language Studies, and New Chaucer Studies: Pedagogy and Profession, as well as in essay collections published in the UK, USA, France, Luxembourg, and Germany.